A database is a “structured set of data held in a computer, especially one that is accessible in various ways.”

-Following are some of the commonly-asked Database interview questions to help you crack a job interview:
+Following are some of the commonly-asked Database interview questions to help you crack your next Database job interview:

 Q1.
 What is DBMS?

 Ans.
-Database Management System (DBMS) is a collection of programs that enables user to store, retrieve, update, and delete information from a database.
+Database Management System (DBMS) is a collection of programs that enables users to store, retrieve, update, and delete information from a database.

 Q2.
 What is RDBMS?

 Ans.
 Relational Database Management system (RDBMS) is a type of DBMS that is based on the relational model.
-Data from relational database can be accessed or reassembled in many different ways without having to reorganize the database tables.
+One can access or reassemble the data from the relational databases in many different ways without having to reorganize the database tables.